Camps

 YEAR 7 CAMP

-Year Eight Camp is at Maroochy Waterfront on the Sunshine Coast.
+Year 7 Camp is at Maroochy Waterfront on the Sunshine Coast.
 This camp is designed as an opportunity for students and teachers to get to know each other on a more personal level.
-The camp goals are for students to appreciate each other from new perspectives and see individuals in a different light that does not usually appear at school.
-As well as learning about themselves and what they can do, about others and what others can do, and what they can achieve as a group together.
+The camp goals are for students to appreciate each other from new perspectives and see individuals in a different light, that which might not always appear at school, as well as learning about themselves and what they can do, about others and what others can do, and what they can achieve as a group together.

 YEAR 9 CAMP